EllenMengqiXu/SQL/README.md

 end$$
 Delimiter ;
 ```
-use in and out in premiter
+use in and out in parameter
 ```
 Delimiter $$
 use employees $$